Back to Podcast Guides

 5. Choose the next dose.
 If you feel wired, continue with 2–5 minutes of slow nasal breathing.
 If you feel collapsed, stand up, walk, shake, or get outside first.

 If focusing on the breath makes you more anxious, back off.
 Track feet, room sounds, or contact with a chair first.
-Interoception should build safety, not become another test to pass.
+Interoception works best when it builds safety.
+If it starts feeling like a test, you have gone too far.

 Slow breathing is useful when the dose is right

-The broader research picture is supportive but not magical.
-Systematic reviews of slow breathing suggest it can increase heart-rate variability and shift autonomic markers in a parasympathetic direction, with some evidence for reduced arousal and improved psychological state in healthy participants.11 The mechanism is not one-button certainty, but the pattern is strong enough to make slow, voluntary breathing a sensible low-tech practice for many people.
+Systematic reviews of slow breathing find increased heart-rate variability and a shift in autonomic markers toward parasympathetic activity, with some evidence for reduced arousal and improved psychological state in healthy participants.3 The mechanism is not fully mapped, but the pattern is consistent enough to make slow, voluntary breathing a sensible low-tech practice for most people.

 Try: